Mark your calendars for our 2015 voyage!

 WHAT: THE Portland summer celebration benefitting Human Access Project.

-You must provide your own inner-tube and lifejacket.
-Lifejackets are available through on line registration or on site for $8 (our cost).
+You must provide your own innertube and life jacket.
+Lifejackets are available through online registration or on location for $8.

 Beach party here we come

-We launch from Marquam Beach (same as last year) and take out at the Tom McCall Bowl – on the west bank of the river just south of the Hawthorne Bridge.
-That’s where we’ll gather after the float for Portland’s first downtown beach party – including a music barge and three bands.
-Revelers can recline in their watercraft on the river – or frolic on the beach or grass bowl.
+We launch from "Poet's Beach" (west bank under Marquam Bridge) and take out at the Tom McCall Bowl – on the west bank of the river just south of the Hawthorne Bridge.
+That’s where we’ll gather after the float for Portland’s summer beach party – including a music barge and live bands.
+Revelers can recline in their watercraft on the river – or frolic on the beach or grassy bowl.

 The Big Float is open to all ages.
 All floaters must wear a life jacket.
 It's a safe voyage, not a race.
 Join the flotilla and attend the grandest pool party Portland has ever seen!